-That piece of wood furniture you bought is a treasure, a gem hidden under layers of paint.
-Now if you could just remove that paint, you would be in business.
-Gorgeous hardwood will beam through, ready to receive lustrous varnish or even paint again, but the kind of paint it deserves.
+That piece of old wood furniture you bought may be a real gem hidden under layers of faded paint.
+If you could just remove that paint, you might reveal gorgeous hardwood or honeyed pine, ready to receive a new varnish, hand-rubbed oil, or maybe even a new paint color.

 Tools and Materials